vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ayana ( vide Śātātapa in KV 536 and VKK 292) and gifts made at the beginning of an ayana yield a crorefold of merit, while a gift on Amāyāsyā gives only 100 times (RM q. by KV.
 381, VKK 214).
 Vide I. A, vol. 20 pp. 104-106 for a grant of Eastern Cālukya king Mango-yuvarāja on the

 occasion of Uttarāyaṇa-sankrānti.
-Utthāpanaikādasimon K. śu.
+Utthāpanaikādaśīmon K. śu.
 11; GK 188, KSS 42 (has three

 mantras for Viṣṇūtthāpana ).
 Utpattyekādaśī—Vide VK No. 694.
 Utsarjana-Vide H. of Dh. vol. II 815-818, NS 120-121, SmK